arsvechkarev/TimerX/README.md

 # TimerX
-A simple timer & stowatch library for android which allows you to set format for the time, schedule actions and a lot more.
+A simple timer & stowatch library for android which allows you build customizable timer or stopwatch, set custom formats, and schedule actions.

 TimerX provides a simple api to apply different format to timer or stopwatch.
-For example, you can create stopwatch, specify format as **HH:MM:SS** or **SS.LL** and time in stopwatch will be formating according to your format.
+For instance, you can create stopwatch, specify format as **HH:MM:SS** or **SS.LL** and time in stopwatch will be formating according to this format.

-See all detailed documentation in javadoc.
+See javadoc for more detailed explanation.

 ## Gradle Setup
 Add following lines in your module-level build.gradle file: